anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Private Subnet : Not accessible from internet . eg .
 Database

 ### Route Tables
-- Define access to internet and betn subnets
+- Define access to internet and between subnets

 ---